 Emma Bell was brought on board to play Amy, the younger sister of Andrea (Laurie Holden) and she is one of the original survivors out of Atlanta.
 According to series comic book creator Robert Kirkman, even though Bell knew from when she was hired that her time would be short-lived, it was nevertheless difficult to see her character get chomped on.
 It was also the first episode the scribe had written for the series, though he was holding the executive producer’s role.

 Kirkman told Entertainment in a 2010 interview just how difficult it was to say goodbye to Bell in the episode titled Vatos. “…it’s something that’s very difficult for me.
-Because it is lines on paper when I do it in the comic book series…I walk through the set and I’m like, “Yep, killed that one, killed that one, killed that one.”
+Because it is lines on paper when I do it in the comic book series…I walk through the set and I’m like, ‘Yep, killed that one, killed that one, killed that one.’
 And it is firing those people.
 I feel really bad for Emma Bell, just because she was great and I would have liked to have had her in the show.
 But, you know, this is the Walking Dead, characters have got to die.”

-AFTER THE WALKING DEAD
+AFTER THE WALKING DEAD SHE WAS ON DALLAS

 Even though her time on The Walking Dead was short-lived, Emma Bell’s career continued.
 Her next “almost” came with the reboot of the long-running hit series Dallas.
 Her character, Emma Brown, was introduced in the series’ second season as the daughter of Ann Ewing and Harris Ryland and immediately caused trouble.

-Not to be swayed by her recent “almost”, Emma Bell moved on.
+Not swayed by her recent “almost,” Emma Bell moved on.
 She found more roles both on the big and small screens.
 On the big screen, the actress was in See You in Valhalla, A Quiet Passion, Different Flowers, and Plus One.
 On the small screen, Bell found time on Rizzoli & Isles, American Horror Story, Kevin (Probably) Saves the World, Lucifer, and another “almost” in the series Relationship Status.
 This one lasted seven episodes.

 Emma Bell has also dabbled on the other side of the camera, writing and directing shorts.

-EMMA BELL NOW
+EMMA BELL IS ON INSTAGRAM

 In 2018, Bell married actor Camron Robertson in Big Sur, California and was gushing in her Instagram post of her nuptials.
 “Last weekend I got to marry the person I love the most @camronr in the place I love the most with the community I love the most,” Bell wrote.
 “It was truly an epic weekend.
 Thank you to the Milky Way and @thomas.marchese.photography for showing up and capturing all the love.”